 The course covers a wide range of aspects of IT, from technical computing, which focuses on the technology itself, to information and business-related themes which focus on information needs and the way in which IT can be used to support them.
 In addition to compulsory core studies in fundamental IT concepts, the course provides the students with the option to specialise by taking major or minor streams of study in fields of their choice, within IT and/or in another discipline.
-Eligible students at the Caulfield campus may participate in the Industry Based Learning (IBL) program, in which they undertake a 22-week industry placement and receive a generous scholarship.
+Eligible students can apply to participate in the Industry Based Learning (IBL) program, in which they undertake a 22-week industry placement and receive a generous scholarship.
 For more information, refer to 'Industry Based Learning Program' information below.

 This course is accredited by the Australian Computer Society (ACS) as meeting the standard for professional-level membership.

-Students at Caulfield and off-campus may either complete a major in one of the areas of study listed below or complete the general form of the degree without a major.
-Students who do not complete a major, must complete at least one minor from the areas of study listed below.
+Students can either complete a major from those listed under 'Areas of study', or complete the general form of the degree without a major.
+Students who do not complete a major, must complete at least one minor from those listed under 'Areas of study'.

 All units are 6 points, unless otherwise specified.

 Refer to course mapscourse maps (http://infotech.monash.edu.au/current/course-information/) for guidance on how to plan your unit enrolment for each semester of study and approved elective information.

 (a.) six information technology core units (36 points):